discretize/discretize-guides/builds/guardian/firebrand/index.md

   - Use <Skill name="Ray of Judgment"/>
   - Use <Skill name="Symbol of Blades"/>
   - Use <Skill name="Zealots Defense"/>
   - <Skill name="Shield of Wrath"/> when you're not receiving hits - use it shortly before breaking defiance bars.
-Can also be used to help with stacking might
+Can also be used to help with stacking <Boon name="Might"/>

 - Apart from that:
-  - <Skill name="Bane Signet"/> to break defiance bars and provide the group with a temporary 216 power buff
+  - <Skill name="Bane Signet"/> to break defiance bars and provide the group with a temporary 216 <Attribute name="Power"/> buff
   - <Skill id="9226"/> (after <Skill id="9147"/>) is nice CC skill as well
   - <Skill name="Sword of Justice"/> for additional DPS and vulnerability.
 Also provides 3 seconds of cripple
   - Scepter plays the same as the sword, just without <Skill name="Zealots Defense"/>